"I crossed the street to walk in the sunshine." -Elizabeth Gilbert

 Traditional analog photography is my educational foundation.
 Mixing media is my self taught evolution.
+I have been a portrait photographer and an artist simultaneously for over 20 years.
 Currently I live and work in Los Angeles.

-As an artist I hope to simply achieve a transference of my soul’s journey in this lifetime (or perhaps echoes of lifetimes past) to others out there, somewhere (I Was Here!).
+As an artist I hope to simply achieve a transference of my soul’s journey in this lifetime to others out there seeking the truth.
 A journalist once wrote that my photographs are like "whispers".
 I concur.

-When I'm not creating collages or cyanotypes I enjoy freestyle weaving, sculpting, writing and painting.
+When I'm not creating collages or cyanotypes I enjoy freestyle weaving, sculpting, writing, painting, dancing and experimental cinematography.
 My favorite place to be is at the beach or in my garden with a cup of tea.